nhost/nhost/README.md

 ### Option 2: Self-hosting

+Since Nhost is 100% open source you can self host the whole Nhost stack.
 Check out the example [docker-compose file](https://github.com/nhost/nhost/tree/main/examples/docker-compose) to self-host Nhost.

 ## Sign in a user and make your first GraphQL query